The Licensing and Compliance Lab interviews David Rosca of QupZilla

 What's the next big thing for QupZilla?

 The next big thing is definitely a recently-announced move under the KDE project.
-QupZilla will become part if the KDE project and replace Konqueror as a web browser there.
+QupZilla will become part of the KDE project and replace Konqueror as a Web browser there.
 I already mentioned that a better name would help the project, and this transition is a perfect opportunity to change it.
 Search for a new name is currently ongoing, and I hope this time we will pick a great one.
 Feature-wise, I wouldn't say there is going to be something really big, unless something radically changes in the near future.

 I plan to continuously work on QupZilla and move it forward, but instead of having some big milestone, I'll rather call it an evolution.
 Of course there will be new features, for example upcoming version 2.3 to be released in following months will have a session manager, an often-requested feature from users.

 Enjoy this interview?
 Check out our previous entry in this series, featuring Jonathan Thomas of the OpenShot Video Editor.

 QupZilla logo and Maintainer images are licensed under the Creative Commons Attribution-ShareAlike 4.0 International.